Marcus Davenport, 3-4OLB, UTSA

 Arden Key*, 3-4OLB, LSU

 Height: 6-5.
-Weight: 260.
-Projected 40 Time: 4.70.
-Projected Round (2018): 1-2.
-2/3/18: Team sources think Key has high first-round talent and that he could be a devastating pass-rusher in the NFL.
+Weight: 238.
+Arm: 33.5.
+Projected 40 Time: 4.60.
+Projected Round (2018): 1-3.
+3/25/18: Team sources think Key has high first-round talent and that he could be a devastating pass-rusher in the NFL, but is likely to fall to the second-day of the 2018 NFL Draft because his off-the-field issues are too dangerous to gamble a first-round pick on him.
 In a survey of league sources, Key was considered to be among the elite talents of this draft class.
-However, teams have major off-the-field concerns with Key and think they could cause him to slide in the 2018 NFL Draft.
-Key's off-the-field issues are similar to Randy Gregory or Tim Williams.
+However, the major off-the-field concerns with Key are said to be similar to Randy Gregory or Tim Williams.
 While there are concerns, scouts also say that Key loves football and has worked on his own with pass-rushing guru Chuck Smith to develop his skills.
-Key has to interview extremely well in order to be a high pick.

 9/1/17: Key was one of the best players in college football in 2016.
 He recorded 56 tackles with 14.5 for a loss, 12 sacks, three forced fumbles and three passes broken up on the year.
 He flashed a ton of potential as a freshman for LSU, totaling 41 tackles with 6.5 for a loss, five sacks and one pass broken up.
 Key is a dangerous pass-rusher with excellent speed and the ability to bend around the corner.
 He is lightning fast off the edge and has a ton of upside to develop.